pratt4166/HR_Analytics_Project/README.md

 The data used in this project is of April, May, June of the year 2022

-> Data Sources: Excel sheets containing monthly attendance data taken from the ERP systems along with an attendance key.
+- Data Sources: Excel sheets containing monthly attendance data taken from the ERP systems along with an attendance key.

-> Key Columns: Employee Code, Employee Name, Date
+- Key Columns: Employee Code, Employee Name, Date

+# Insights

+To find out the working preference of peole(Ex- Work from home, Work from office etc.)